 - The brightness level might be too low.
-Press Fn→ (increase) and Fn→ (decrease) to adjust the brightness level. - The display device might be set to an external monitor.
-Press the display toggle hot key Fn-F5 to toggle the display back to the computer.
+Press Fn→ (increase) and Fn-← (decrease) to adjust the brightness level. - The display device might be set to an external monitor.
+Press the display toggle hot key Fn-F5 to toggle the display back to the computer. - If the Sleep indicator is lit, the computer is in Sleep mode.
+Slide and release the power switch to resume.